Diasen Diathonite Evolution

-When used internally, Diathonite Evolution should be finished with a layer of Argacem HP, a breathable lime-based finishing plaster and breathable paint like Auro (if required).
+When used internally: Diathonite Evolution should be finished with a layer of Argatherm, a breathable lime-based finishing plaster and breathable paint like Auro.
 If the external face of the wall is not rendered and only the inside was insulated, we would recommend a breathable rain repellent like BKK Eco to be used externally to limit the amount of moisture absorbed by the wall externally.

-For external insulation, Diathonite Evolution may be finished with Argacem HP followed by a breathable primer and paint.
-Alternatively, a textured finish can be achieved by finishing with Cork Render, or Decork which are available in a range of colours.
+When used externally: Diathonite Evolution may be finished with Argacem HP followed by a breathable primer and paint.
+Alternatively, a textured finish can be achieved by finishing with Decork which is available in a range of colours.

 For projects over 100 square meters, your installer may apply Diathonite Evolution using a spray pump machine.
 This is quicker than hand applying and uses approximately 10-15% less material because the plaster is not being compacted by a trowel.
 An experienced trained installer is always recommended for larger projects.